 - Gather written statements from those witnesses – any information that can help corroborate how you were injured can be useful.

 - Gather information related to your damages/losses – medical expenses, lost wages, and pain and suffering are all likely after a product liability injury.
 Accordingly, it’s important to compile this information – whether through bills, receipts, etc. – so your personal injury attorney will be able to include them in your eventual civil claim.

-- Contact the product liability attorneys at Martinian & Associates – never speak to an insurance adjuster or a representative of the company that sold, manufactured, or produced the defective product without having an experienced lawyer from M&A present.
+- Contact the product liability attorneys at Martinian Lawyers – never speak to an insurance adjuster or a representative of the company that sold, manufactured, or produced the defective product without having an experienced lawyer from M&A present.
 Additionally, never accept a cash settlement or agree to make a statement for any official record without having one of our dedicated Los Angeles product liability attorneys by your side.

 Examples of major product liability lawsuits in the United States